Add application logic to an application package

 Referenced files are different from user-defined functions and stored procedures because they are not defined in the setup script of an application package.
 These files are referenced by import statements within the stored procedures and UDFs that are defined in the setup script.

 • Resource files: include semi-structured data, structured data, and binaries, for example, a machine learning model.
-These files must be uploaded to a named stage that that is accessible to the application package.
+These files must be uploaded to a named stage that is accessible to the application package.

 A stored procedure, user-defined function, or external function that references these types of code files must be created within a versioned schema in the setup script.
 When creating stored procedures or functions within a versioned schema, you must reference a code file relative to the root directory of the named stage.